-- (a) For which the staff member meets the essential requirements; and - (b) Which the staff member could perform satisfactorily within what is in all circumstances, a reasonable time; and - (c) Which is to be filled at the same fraction of full-time or part-time as the staff member was employed in the redundant position (or an alternative fraction if the staff member agrees). - 9.4 Where the staff member has received notification of being declared surplus to requirements, the staff member will be entitled, with Full Pay, to attend necessary employment interviews as approved by the Executive Director, Human Resources. - 9.5 Where in the opinion of the University it is necessary for a transferred staff member to move their household to a new location to take up a new position within the University the staff member will be entitled to be reimbursed for reasonable expenses associated with the move as approved in advance by the Executive Director, Human Resources, provided that the staff member may, with reasonable cause, refuse a geographic relocation without loss of any entitlement under this clause.
+- (a) For which the staff member meets the essential requirements; and - (b) Which the staff member could perform satisfactorily within what is in all circumstances, a reasonable time; and - (c) Which is to be filled at the same fraction of full-time or part-time as the staff member was employed in the redundant position (or an alternative fraction if the staff member agrees). - 9.4.
+Where the staff member has received notification of that their role is redundant, the staff member will be entitled, with Full Pay, to attend necessary employment interviews as approved by the Chief People and Culture Officer. - 9.5.
+Where in the opinion of the University it is necessary for a transferred staff member to move their household to a new location to take up a new position within the University the staff member will be entitled to be reimbursed for reasonable expenses associated with the move as approved in advance by the Chief People and Culture Officer, provided that the staff member may, with reasonable cause, refuse a geographic relocation without loss of any entitlement under this clause.